ciscoheat/sveltekit-flash-message/README.md

  >
 ```

-## Migration guide to 2.0
+## From 1.x to 2.x

 1. Rename functions:

 - `initFlash` is deprecated, `getFlash` can now be used directly instead.
 - `loadFlashMessage` is deprecated and renamed to `loadFlash`.

-2. If you've added the `beforeNavigate` snippet that clears the flash message after navigation - it can now be removed since it's automatic (unless the `clearOnNavigate` option is set to `false`).
+2. If you've added the `beforeNavigate` snippet that clears the flash message after navigation - it can now be removed since it's automatic (though it can be prevented by setting the `clearOnNavigate` option to `false`).

-3. If you're using the other snippet for clearing the message after a certain amount of time, you can remove it and use the `clearAfterMs` option instead.
+3. If you're using the snippet for clearing the message after a certain amount of time, you can remove it and use the `clearAfterMs` option instead.

 ## Feedback and issues